NeuroAffective Relational Model for Healing Attachment (NARM)

 "Trauma is the invisible force that shapes our lives.
 It shapes the way we live, the way we love, and the way we make sense of the world.
 It is the root of our deepest wounds." -by Dr. Gabor Mate

 A revolutionary approach to healing trauma

 NeuroAffective Relational Model (NARM) - NARM is a relational model that focuses on Attachment, Relational Trauma, and Developmental Trauma, also known as Complex PTSD.
 By working with lifelong Attachment patterns, we address psychobiological symptoms and interpersonal difficulties.
-In a session, I start by asking the question, "What would you like from our time together"?
-This question is a way for the client to name what it is they are yearning for and it helps guide the session.
+In a session, I start by asking the question, "What would you like from our time together?"
+This question is a way for you to name what it is you are yearning for, and it helps guide the session.
 The work is based on the present; we explore the conscious and unconscious beliefs and strategies that may be getting in the way of what you truly want for yourself.
 Through this heartfelt process, you may come to understand that you are not "crazy".

 I have offices in Stamford and Southbury CT.
 Please call 203-966-5509 for more information or to schedule an appointment.